kubernetes/steering/onboarding.md

 - [ ] If a GSuite [top-level account] is owned by an emeritus member, transfer it to an existing member.

-- [ ] If Zoom license credentials were owned by a majority of emeritus members, share them with exisiting members.
+- [ ] If [Zoom license credentials] were owned by a majority of emeritus members, share them with exisiting members.
+The Zoom host key is accessible to all members and is a pinned message in the `steering-private` slack channel.

 - [ ] Set up a private meeting to go over backlog.